EthanBauer/create-a-curb/README.md

-# create-a-curb
+# Create-A-Curb
-Create-A-Curb website
+website for create-a-curb

+# Website Link
+www.createacurb.ca

 # About
 Create-A-Curb is a decorative curbing business with operations in Windsor-Essex, Ontario, Canada.

-The website is built using html, css, and javascript.
+This websit was created using HTML, CSS, Javascript and it is hosted with hostinger.com, the domain name was purchased from godaddy.ca

 # To Do
-Other items required here are: make website more responsive (mobile freindly). finish contact.html page. add page with past jobs.
+I plan to rework the website to incorporate Angular and Typescript.
+This would be a valuable learning experience in the world of web development and make the website a better user experience.